bowespublishing/streamlit-cookie-banner/README.md

 ## Installation

-You can install this component by adding it to your project and running the following command after packaging it:
+You can install this component by...

     pip install streamlit-cookie-banner